snotskie/ttrpg/md/index.md

 Endeavors are carried out as a number of rounds in which the characters attempt actions and perform Contests and Checks to drive the narrative tension, progress themselves, and slow their opponents.

-Different types of Endeavors build on these same general rules:
+There are several different types of Endeavors depending on the scenario.
+However, all Endeavors build on these same general rules:

 - **Roll:** At the start of each round, choose a Stat to roll.
 The narrative for your rolls do not have to be fully formed, just what Stat to use.
 The GM may limit which Stats you can choose from in certain situations.
-- **Actions:** Endeavors describe a set of actions characters may choose from when it is their turn to act.
+- **Actions:** Each round you may only take one action, and Endeavors describe the set of actions you may choose from when it is you turn to act.
 Some actions use your roll from the start of the round, some have other characters roll a new value, and some ignore these rolls altogether.
 The GM may limit the actions you can choose from in certain situations.
-- **Special Actions:** Some actions have the **[Special Action]** label.
-You may only use these actions if you rolled the highest at the start of the round.
+Once you roll, you use the same Stat and result for all Checks and Contests for the rest of the round until the next round or you're directed to roll a new value sooner.

 *Continued on next page.*

 ---
 <!-- _class: rules -->

+- **Special Actions:** Some actions have the **[Special Action]** label.
+You may only use these actions if you rolled the highest at the start of the round, with the GM resolving ties.
 - **Turn Order:** After rolls are made for the round, whoever rolled highest acts first, using a special action if they wish.
 Then, all other characters act in order from lowest roll and up.
-- **Interruptions:** Each round you may only take one action.
-Additionally, if you are Attacked by an opponent, then you lose your action for the round.
+If an effect has you roll a new value, your turn order may change: if you roll higher you may act later, and if you roll lower you may act sooner.
 - **Movement:** Endeavors use a number line to track character positions, scores, progress towards goals, or so on.
 The Endeavor's setup instructions will describe where characters begin on the number line and its actions will describe when and how you move.
 - **Group Movement:** If a winning or succeeding side in any of the steps above is a group, then when they move forward an amount, they only move a total of that amount.
 How the group distributes this movement among its members is up to the group to decide: they may distribute the movement evenly, give it all to one member, or any other arrangement the group agrees on.
 - **Buttons:** Endeavors add a number of buttons to the number line.
 There are two types of buttons, personal and global.
 Personal buttons can only be activated by the character who added them, whereas global buttons can be activated by any character.
 If an Endeavor uses buttons, it will describe how each is activated and the effect that happens as a result.